chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2021"
   text: |-
+    Hello Nick, thank you for the great experience of the tour, my family and I enjoyed very much and Manuel was very friendly and knowledgeable of the history of Greece.
+Please extend our gratitude to him on behalf of the family and myself.
+I’ll recommend your services to all my friends.
+Thanks again and be safe. <br>Sincerely, **Daniel L. and Family (Nov 20th) Miami USA**

     Hi Nick, We had a fabulous time.
 Your team are a credit to you.
 Informative and funny Please pass on our best wishes to them. <br>Kind regards **Ann M. (1st Nov) Cardiff, Wales, UK**

     Nicholas: Betty and I would like to thank you for making our trip to Rhodes most memorable.
 Emmanuel did an excellent job showing us around your beautiful island.
 He is a great ambassador for your country and your company.
 Thanks again for making our stay one of the best on our cruise. <br>Best wishes! **Don K. (Oct 24th) Champaign, Illinois, USA**